buraksezer/olric/README.md

 >
 > This is a trivial probabilistic algorithm, basically the assumption is that our sample is representative of the whole key space, and we continue to expire until the percentage of keys that are likely to be expired is under 25%

-When a client tries to access a key, OlricDB returns `ErrKeyNotFound` if the key is found to be timed out.
+When a client tries to access a key, Olric returns `ErrKeyNotFound` if the key is found to be timed out.
 A background task evicts keys with the algorithm described above.

 LRU eviction policy implementation has been planned.